conda/conda/docs/source/intro.rst

     # This is a conda run configuration

-    # repository locations.
+    # channel locations.
 These override conda defaults, i.e., conda will
-    # search *only* the repositories listed here, in the order given.
+    # search *only* the channels listed here, in the order given.
-    repositories:
+    channels:
       - http://repo.continuum.io/pkgs
       - http://acme.com/internal/packages